 We summarize the chemical-specific properties and predictions in Figure 1.
 In Figure 1 similar chemicals (rows) and properties/predictions (columns) are clustered together based on Euclidean distance.
 All properties/predictions were centered (mean changed to zero) and scaled (divided by standard deviation) such that the value reflects the number of standard deviations from the mean.
 Interestingly, the first division between clusters in Figure 1 places all the Clint measurements and predictions on the one side and all the fup measurements and predictions on the other.
 The physico-chemical properties are divided between those two clusters, with Octanol:Water (partition coefficient, PC), Octanol:Air PC, Molecular Weight, Boiling Point, and Melting Point all clustering with Clint.
 Water solubility, vapor pressure, and the Henry’s law constant all clustered with fup.

+Heterogeneous Chemical Counts

+section on imputations -- difference between regulatory data gaps and statistical perspective (subset of chemicals with overlap between all models more rigorous statistically, superset of chemicals with predictions from most models is more rigorous chemically)

+table of coverage percentages by model/chemical maybe

+provide other figures (maybe for supplemental)

+could use consensu rmse

+how we handle missing observations

+could do both separate rmsle and consensus

+could fill in with average prediction for model

+note how many times consensus used per model

+overlap only evaluation